SIZING GRID TIE SYSTEMS

 Once you have completed this, you may be surprised at how large a system this would be, or that you just don’t have the roof or ground space to support a system like this.
-There may be ways to cut down on your electric use, or change out appliances within the home (see the off-grid section previously in this guide for references on making your home more energy efficient).
+There may be ways to cut down on your electric use, or change out appliances within the home.

 If your utility has a tiered billing structure where you are billed a rate for baseline usage, and then higher rates for a percentage of power used above that baseline, you may be able to build a solar system that eliminates the overages and higher rates which equates to a greater savings per the investment.
 The following steps will help you determine the size of system you will need.

 - Find your monthly average electrical usage from your electricity bill.
 This will be listed in kWh.

 - Find your daily average electric use.
 This will be your monthly average kWh divided by 30.

 - Find your locations average peak sun hours per day.
 The above map has rough figures.

 - Calculate the system size (AC kW) to cover 100% of your electric bill by dividing your daily average electric use in #2 by the figure in #3